bit-team/doc/mainwindow.rst

 |take_snapshot| Take Snapshot
     Take a new Snapshot in background.
 The main window can be closed during taking the snapshot.
 Normal behavior is to only compare files size and modification time.
-You can alternative take a new Snapshot with ``checksums`` option enabled.
+Alternatively, you can take a new Snapshot with ``checksums`` option enabled.
 This will calculate checksums for every file to decide if the file has changed.
 Taking a snapshot with checksums option takes a lot more time but it will make sure, the destination files